 What is Network Address Translation (NAT)?

-When devices communicate across the Internet they send messages to one another.
-These messages are similar to letters in that they have a ‘to’ address and a ‘from’ address.
+When devices communicate across the Internet, they send messages to one another.
+These messages are similar to mail in that they have a ‘to’ address and a ‘from’ address.
 The ‘to’ address is the IP address of the device it wants to send the message to, and the ‘from’ address is the IP address (and port number) to send any return messages to.

 One of the rules of private IP addresses is that they should never be seen on the Internet because theoretically millions of devices could share that IP address, and routing to a private IP address would not work.

 Therefore, they need to be removed somehow when a device with a private IP is sending messages.
-The Network Address Translation (NAT) is the process of rewriting the addresses on a message before it is transmitted across the Internet, or indeed rewriting it after it has been received.
+The Network Address Translation (NAT) is the process of rewriting the addresses on a message before it is transmitted across the Internet or rewriting it after it has been received.

-In order to keep track of everything, when the private IP and port number is overwritten, a record is kept of where the message goes.
-This is dynamic and the record is created when an outbound message is sent.
-Every now and then the record is deleted if it hasn't been used for some time.
+To keep track of everything, when the private IP and port number is overwritten, a record is kept of where the message goes.
+This is dynamic, and the record is created when an outbound message is sent.
+After a specified duration, the record is deleted.

-This means that when a reply is received with the same details the incoming message can be rewritten and readdressed to the device that originally sent the message.
+This means that when a reply is received with the same details, the incoming message can be rewritten and readdressed to the device that initially sent the message.

 VoIP calls primarily consist of two parts.
 NAT can cause problems for VoIP calls, the most common of which is one-way audio.